PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 ros2 launch parc_robot_bringup task1_launch.py route:=route3
 ```

-* We recommend you play around with at least these three routes to ensure your solution is robust to different start locations.
+We recommend you play around with at least these three routes to ensure your solution is robust to different start locations.

+### Getting the GPS goal location

-* To obtain the GPS goal location for this task, regardless of the route option, you use ROS [parameters](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html){target=_blank} in a node.
+To obtain the GPS goal location for this task, regardless of the route option, you use ROS [parameters](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html){target=_blank} in a node.
     Here is an example of how to obtain the goal location as a ROS parameter:

 ```python